 - Tim Campbell’s experience with working with PM Boris Johnson when he was the Mayor of the City of London

 Please note this is a verbatim transcription from the original audio and therefore may include some minor grammatical errors.

 So I’m really interested to hear what your thoughts might have been, you know, he’s going into the unknown.
-We’re going to talk a little bit about that, but what’s really interesting about Tim, which I think you’ll get a lot of value from tonight, he’s gone on to have a mega career afterwards, and do some amazing things.
+We’re going to talk a little bit about that.
+What’s interesting about Tim, which I think you’ll get a lot of value from tonight, is he’s gone on to have a mega career afterwards.
+He’s done some amazing things.
 One of the things that he’s done, he’s been a real advocate of inclusion and a real advocate of apprenticeships within government.

 So now even more interesting that, Tim’s been involved in building a portfolio of businesses and it’s just always invested in over 700 businesses with his group.
 He’s got tons of different businesses he’s been involved with.
 He’s got a lot of experience, which is going to be able to share with you this evening.
 I think it’s gonna make for a great chat.
 He is a super friendly guy and I’m really excited to bring him on.
 So without any further ado, welcome to the business growth secrets podcast, Tim, how are you doing, buddy?